sonictk/maya_node_callback_example/docs/index.md

 Yep, a function pointer that takes a ``MObject`` node.
 Not terribly complicated, which is always good.

-Knowing this, we can go ahead and starting writing our callback functions:
+Knowing this, we can go ahead and starting writing our callback functions.
+The first will be ``uninstallCallback``, which basically just un-registers all the callbacks that currently exist in the *callback registry* (We'll worry about this in a bit).
+We have an overloaded version that returns nothing, and takes an ``MObject&`` along with some arbitrary data in order to match the function pointer signature detailed above.

 ```c++